German, Spanish, and English — more on the way.

 Pick a character, read your role, and start.
 If the first line feels hard, let the character begin.
 You can type when you want time to think, or speak when you want the real pressure of answering out loud.

-• Live German voice practice with natural AI voices
+• Live voice practice with natural AI voices, in the accent you're learning

 • Text mode for slower, deliberate practice